Basta97/Basta97/README.md

 ## License

-This repository is licensed under the [Specify License - e.g., MIT License] - see the `LICENSE` file for details.
+This repository is licensed under the MIT License- see the `LICENSE` file for details.

 ## Contact